The Infant Light

-"The Infant Light" is a pop song performed by German singer Jeanette.
-The song was written by Frank Johnes and Wonderbra and produced by Johnes and Tom Remm for Jeanette's fifth album Merry Christmas (2004).
-It was released as a single on 6 December 2004 in Germany.
+"The Infant Light" is a song performed by German singer Jeanette Biedermann.
+It was written by Frank Johnes and Kristina "Wonderbra" Bach and produced by Johnes along with Tom Remm for Biedermann's fifth studio album Merry Christmas (2004).
+The Christmas song was released as the album's first and only single on 6 December 2004 and peaked at number 11 on the German Singles Chart.

-Formats and track listings
+Track listings

 These are the formats and track listings of major single releases of "The Infant Light".